Main Navigation - Mobile

 B. The Building Report Taker may take immediate steps, at their discretion, to protect the complainant, reporter, students, or others pending completion of an investigation of bullying, consistent with applicable law.

 VII.
-SCHOOL DISTRICT ACTION
+DISTRICT ACTION

 C. Referral to Professional School Support Staff.
 A student who violates this policy may be asked to meet with a school counselor or other staff to work on positive behavioral interventions to help prevent future violations.